lancevo/lancevo.github.io/_posts/2016-08-02-Angular2-Oh-My-Forms.md

 published: true
 ---

-Below is a list of issues that I ran into with form while using Angular 2 Release Candidate 4.
+Below is a list of things that I ran into with form while using Angular 2 Release Candidate 4.
 There are things that you may find obvious, but not documented any on official angular documents make it difficult.

 I have a form allow user to enter information such as age, etc...
 In the form, it allows user to enter an age either in `input[type=text]`